moonraker595/dockerBestPractices/ReadMe.md

 ## Containerisation Standards

 - A single, multistage docker build process helps keep the images lean and allows one docker file for testing and production.
-In the example, a base, production, and test stages are defined.
-The type of stage that is run depends on the `target` set during the image build process.
+- In the example, a `base`, `production`, and `test` stages are defined.
+The type of stage that is run depends on the `target` set in the compose file.

 ## Logging and metrics

 - A `/metrics` endpoint is needed for a service to poll and gather data.
-The example app uses the Prometheus python client to help collect metrics within the app, metricbeat is then set up to poll this endpoint and forward them to Elastic Search to persist the data, which can then be visualised in a dashboard in Kibana.
+The example app uses the Prometheus python client to help collect metrics within the app, metricbeat is then set up to poll this endpoint and forward them to ElasticSearch to persist the data.
+These can then be visualised in a dashboard in Kibana.

 > **Note:** Equally, a Prometheus server and Gafana dashboard could be set up to visualise metrics, but as a developer, you only need to make sure these are collected within the app and outputted via a /metrics endpoint.